 Developing our products is expensive, and the investment in product development may involve a long payback cycle.
 Our investment in research and development may not result in the data we hope to develop to support marketing of our products or in marketable products or may result in products that take longer to generate revenue, or generate less revenue, than we anticipate.
-For the year ended December 31, 2020 and the three months ended March 31, 2021, our research and development expenses were \$17.7 million and \$6.1 million, respectively, or approximately 68% and 94%, respectively, of our total revenue, These amounts included \$11.1 million and \$3.9 million, respectively, of investment in our CARMA platform including the clinical investment in our wholly-owned cell therapy candidate, MCY-M11.
+For the year ended December 31, 2020, our research and development expenses were \$17.7 million, or approximately 68% of our total revenue, which included \$11.1 million of investment in our CARMA platform including the clinical investment in our wholly-owned cell therapy candidate, MCY-M11.
 Our future plans include significant investments in research and development of product opportunities for expansion of our products and new application areas for our products.
 We believe that we must continue to dedicate a significant amount of resources to our research and development efforts to maintain our competitive position.
 However, we may not receive significant revenue from these investments for several years, if at all.